-Property and evidence will be packaged in accordance with the Washington State Patrol Crime Laboratory Physical Evidence Handbook and the Property and Evidence Facility SOP.
+Property and evidence will be packaged in accordance with the Property and Evidence Facility SOP.

 All firearms, currency, and high value items must be secured in temporary storage lockers or handed directly to an Evidence Technician.

 804.3.2 EXPLOSIVES